My Story

 I attribute it to building up my discipline and going to bed early.
 Little by little, I got in bed earlier, and learned good sleep habits.
 I remember hating waking up early, but now I enjoy it.

 Exercise consistently.
 I found the grind of working out oddly satisfying.
-At first, I exercised to achieve emotional catharsis, but after a while, I couldn’t not do it!
+At first, I exercised to achieve emotional catharsis, but after a while, I couldn’t not do it.
 Life is weird sometimes.

 Began eating healthy.
 At a certain point I was fed up with how I felt through the day.
 My energy levels were not consistent and I felt drained after a long day.

 So, I started cutting out almost all sugar, eating way more veggies, and less meat.
 I also began meal prepping, was vegan for a short period of time, and drank a gallon of water a day (prepare for many bathroom breaks).
-Now I feel better than ever and haven’t looked back since.
+I felt better than ever and haven’t looked back since.

-Saved my first $100,000 by 25.
+Invested my first $100,000 by 25.
 I practiced strict financial discipline, made a few wise investments, and still enjoyed a healthy amount of online shopping and traveling.

 April 2019.
 Started my blog.
 Started sharing my story and ideas on the world wide web.
 It was uncomfortable at first, but I’m proud of the progress I’ve made!